 Retirement is the completion of employees occupational tenure.
 This involves discontinuation of service as the employee reaches the age of retirement.

-The employees themselves take retirement from the organization through voluntary retirement.
+However, the employees themselves take retirement from the organization through Voluntary Retirement.
 Generally, the age of retirement is 60 years.
 Unlike resignation in retirement, employees gain certain benefits like:-

 - Lump-Sum Payment

 When employees reach the age of superannuation, they have to retire compulsorily.
 The retirement age varies in different sectors.

 In the government sector, the retirement age is 58 or 60 years.
 Whereas there is no fixed age of retirement in the private sector.
 It depends on the person capabilities of working.

 The employees can opt for retirement before reaching retirement age.
 It is also known as the Golden Handshake Scheme.
 The organization offers VRS to its employees.

 Through VRS, companies can cut costs, get a manageable workforce and handle business losses.

 Here, the employer terminates the services of their employees due to organizational reasons.
 The organizations may opt for employee separation because:

 - They may face ups and downs in the business cycle